hov1417/picotcpls/README.md

 spawns two TCP connections between the two pairs of addresses, for which the second `tcpls_connect` waits until all connected or the timeout fired.
-TCPLS monitors at which speed those connection connected and automatically set as primary the one that connected the faster.
+TCPLS monitors at which speed those connection connected and automatically set as primary the fastest.
 Callbacks events are triggered when a connection succeeded, and the application may know which addresses are usable to attach streams, and which ones require to call tcpls_connect again in case the timeout fired.